nexuskalinux/Junior-Front-End-Developer/README.md

-# Hello, I'm a Junior-Front-End Developer
+# Hello, I'm a Junior Front-End Developer
-I live in France
+I live in France ---
-I'm learning to code
+I'm learning to code ---
-I only start
+I only start ---
-Any help, advice and remarks is welcome knowing that I learn in a self-taught way So be nice to me
+Any help, advice and remarks is welcome knowing that I learn in a self-taught way --- So be nice to me
 Thanks